-Within Teamwork Projects, you can create external companies on your site, to represent different departments.
+Within Teamwork, you can create external companies on your site to represent different departments.

-Any other company added to the system is then referred to as a regular "Company", also shown in Figure 1 below.
+Any other company added to your site is referred to as an external company.

-At a high level, using Companies enables you to group people -- including users and contacts, associate projects to that Company for organisation purposes, and also set privacy in bulk against those groups.
+At a high level, using companies enables you to group people (including users and contacts), associate projects to those companies for organization purposes, and also set privacy in bulk against those groups.

-- Inviting people from outside your company such as consultants, vendors, freelancers, etc. into your site to view and/or participate on projects.
-In this instance you could create a new Company for each person(s) you are inviting (i.e. if you were working with two people from an external design agency, you would add one Company for the Agency – and then add both users to that Company).
+- In this instance you could create a new company for each client group you are inviting.
+E.g. If you were working with a design agency, you could add one company for the agency and then add the required users to that company.

 - Group users according to their company.